Find flights

 What to expect flying with Royal Jordanian

 If you have elite status with oneworld, all the better.
-You’ll be afforded all the usual perks of that status while enroute with RJ, making the whole experience that much more pleasant.
+You’ll receive all the usual perks whilst enroute with RJ, making the whole experience that much more pleasant.

 Destinations

-RJ offers good coverage around its neighbourhood with service to North Africa, around the Persian Gulf, Istanbul and a number of cities in Saudi Arabia and Iraq.
-Its only Asia service is to Bangkok.
+Regionally, RJ offers good coverage around its neighbourhood with service to North Africa (including Cairo), around the Persian Gulf (Bahrain, Doha, Dubai, Kuwait), Istanbul and a number of cities in Saudi Arabia and Iraq.
+In Asia, RJ serves Bangkok, Hong Kong and Kuala Lumpur.

 The fleet

-Royal Jordanian uses three main types of aircraft with quite a standard offer onboard each so you’ll always be fairly sure what you’re getting.
-On long-haul (and on some European and even regional flights) RJ uses the 787 Dreamliner and these are comfortable, modern and fuel-efficient aircraft with a lower cabin altitude and higher humidity onboard – ideal for beating jetlag.
+Royal Jordanian uses three main types of aircraft with quite a standard offer onboard each, so you’ll always be fairly sure what you’re getting.
+On long-haul (and on some European and even regional flights) RJ uses the 787 Dreamliner.
+These are comfortable, modern aircraft with lower cabin altitude and higher humidity onboard, ideal for beating jetlag.
 London receives a daily 787 and it’s quite a nice way to reach the Middle East.

-Next down the list in terms of size is the A320 family fleet which is the backbone of its medium-haul flying, especially to Europe but also within the Middle East.
+The A320/A321 family fleet (including neo variants) is the backbone of medium-haul flying, especially to Europe but also within the Middle East.

 Onboard experience